planetis-m/fuzz-experiments/tasks.md

 - [ ] Write mutate overloads for most types + merge.
 - [ ] Research into fuzzcheck-rs/grimoire/etc and try to find ideas worth stealing.
 (4h+) 1/8-
 - [ ] Idea: use minification as a way to 'benchmark' difference between only customMutator or together with crossover
-- [ ] Seems like usage of sizeIncreaseHint is wrong in the seq prototype need to investigate further.
+- [X] Seems like usage of sizeIncreaseHint is wrong in the seq prototype need to investigate further.
+(2h) 8/8
 - [ ] Start porting the graph example as that would give us more intuition in structure fuzzing than the current basic ones.
 (3h+) 7/8
+- [ ] Experiment with using LibFuzzer's mutate on every type of data (result should be truncated).
+- [ ] Decide what would be the serialization API, should it return false on failure or fill with zeros?